 HUGH LEVICK, founder and director

 Graduating cum laude from Yale University, and with an MFA from the Iowa Writer’s Workshop, Hugh Levick set off for Paris to write a novel.
 In Paris he returned to his musical beginnings and the saxophone, studying and playing with Anthony Braxton, Steve Lacy and the Chicago Art Ensemble, amongst others.
-Later in NYC he studied composition at Julliard with Stanley Wolfe and David Diamond, and privately with John Cage and Vinko Globokar.
+Later, in NYC, he studied composition at Juilliard with Stanley Wolfe and David Diamond, and privately with John Cage and Vinko Globokar.

-William Kraft has had a long and active career as composer, conductor, timpanist/percussionist and teacher.
-He is Professor Emeritus at the University of California, Santa Barbara, where he served for 11 years (1991 – 2002) as Chairman of the Composition
+William Kraft (1923-2022) had a long and active career as composer, conductor, timpanist/percussionist and teacher.
+He is Professor Emeritus at the University of California, Santa Barbara, where he served for 11 years (1991 – 2002) as Chair of the Composition Department…